 All foreign passengers to Liberia require a visa.
-Holders of a pre-arranged visa can obtain a visa on arrival, provided that: (i) they are entering from a country without diplomatic representation of Liberia; (ii) their visa has been pre-arranged and paid for by a local sponsor in Liberia; and (iii) the transporting carrier in Monrovia is informed of the following details: the passenger's name, nationality, document number, flight number, date of arrival, and address of stay in Liberia.
+Holders of a pre-arranged visa can obtain a visa on arrival, provided that they are entering from a country without diplomatic representation of Liberia, their visa has been pre-arranged and paid for by a local sponsor in Liberia, and the transporting carrier in Monrovia is informed of the following details: the passenger's name, nationality, document number, flight number, date of arrival, and address of stay in Liberia.
 Note that passengers should not be boarded unless a telex confirmation from the airline's station manager in Monrovia is stapled to the ticket.
 A yellow fever vaccination certificate is required to enter Liberia.
-NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 A yellow fever vaccination is required for all travellers to Liberia greater than one year of age.
 Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid.
-Malaria is a problem all over the country and prophylaxis of some kind should be taken in all areas.
+Malaria occurs all over the country and it's recommended that prophylaxis of some kind should be taken in all areas.
 Those travellers who plan to spend a lot of time outdoors and may be at risk of animal bites, or in close contact with bats, should consider a rabies vaccination.
 Travellers are usually advised to be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.

 Precautions should be taken with food and water: tap water should never be drunk unless it has been boiled, filtered or chemically disinfected; fruit and vegetables should be peeled and cooked; no raw or uncooked meat or fish should be eaten; all cooked meals should be eaten while still hot; and food from street vendors is best avoided.